Anwarmoo/alx-higher_level_programming/0x08-python-more_classes/README.md

 09. A square is a rectangle.
 - 9-rectangle.py - Write a class Rectangle that defines a rectangle by: (based on 8-rectangle.py).

+10. N queens.
+- 101-nqueens.py - The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
+Write a program that solves the N queens problem.